-The government puts a huge emphasis on preventative healthcare measures through education, regular examinations, PESTLE Country Analysis Report: Netherlands and screenings.
+The government puts a huge emphasis on preventative healthcare measures through education, regular examinations,PESTLE Country Analysis Report: NetherlandsOHCP0146/Published 07/2011© MarketLine.
+This report is a licensed product and is not to be photocopiedPage 61 and screenings.
 The government also undertakes vaccinations for children and other preventative measures like school dental services, medical research, and the training of health workers.
 Most of the healthcare facilities (around 60%) in the Netherlands are publicly operated.